 8. Chapter Board of Directors and Officers

 8.1 All Chapter members are eligible for election as Chapter officers or other Board positions.

+8.2 The Chapter may, if approved by the Board or membership, set aside one at-large Board position for each affiliated chorus of 12 or more members.
+As required by the Bylaws, these Board members must be elected by the entire Chapter membership.

 9. Chapter Support for Ensembles